projectblacklight/blacklight_range_limit/README.md

   * Default null.
 For a result set that has not yet been limited, instead of taking boundaries from results and making a second AJAX request to fetch segments, just assume these given boundaries.
 If you'd like to avoid this second AJAX Solr call, you can set :assumed_boundaries to a two-element array of integers instead, and the assumed boundaries will always be used.
 Note this is live ruby code, you can put calculations in there like Time.now.year + 2.
 * **:segments** :
   * Default true.
 If set to false, then distribution segment facets will not be loaded at all.
+* **:maxlength** :
+  * Default 4.
+Changes the value of the `maxlength` attribute of the text boxes, which determines how many digits can be entered.

 ## Javascript dependencies